 THE PRICE INCLUDES THE FOLLOWING SERVICES

-- The working area is lit until 23:00.
+• Lighting in the working area until 23:00.

-- Medical and nursing service during the days of the event.
+• Medical and nursing service during the days of the event.

-- Travel insurance.
+• Travel insurance.

-- 1 exclusive T-shirt for the race.
+• 1 exclusive T-shirt for the race.

 THE PRICE DOES NOT INCLUDE:

-- Extra drinks in hotels and camps.
+• Extra drinks in hotels and bivouacs.

-- Other additional packages (€10/kg, maximum weight 20 kg)
+• Other extra packages/bags (€10/kg, maximum weight 20 kg).

 *VEHICLE BADGE for ASSISTANCE SERVICES: